-Client testimonials and user reviews are powerful sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
-Always ask for feedback, reviews, and testimonials from existing customers or clients, and publish positive content about your business on your website.
+Client testimonials and customer reviews are great sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
+Always ask for testimonials, reviews, and feedback from your clients or customers, and publish positive content about your business on your site.

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them

 - How To Create Captivating Customer Testimonials

 - 5 Tips For Knockout Testimonials

 - 7 Simple But Powerful Customer Testimonial Examples You Can Steal